Rongbin99/PlanIT-API/testing/README.md

 - `429 Too Many Requests` once the rate limit has been hit

 > [!NOTE]
 > `Expected failure (401)` is expected.
-If you want to test for a login request with legitamite credentials, modify the `test-rate-limits` script email and password field.
+If you want to test for a login request with legitimate credentials, modify the `test-rate-limits` script email and password field.

 ### Rate Limit Thresholds
 - **Profile Endpoint**: 30 requests per 15 minutes